Reduce your risk significantly by adopting some basic best practices.

 Cybercriminals constantly evolve their attack methods looking for new opportunities to bypass controls and ultimately steal assets and money.

-Cybercriminals frequently gain access to information by using known flaws in the software that operates your computer or phone.
-Updates are crucial; patching flaws can make it less likely that you will become a cybercrime target.
+Cybercriminals frequently gain access to information by using known flaws in the software and operating systems that run your computer or phone.
+Updates are crucial; patching these flaws and vulnerabilities can make it less likely that you will become a victim of a successful cyberattack.

 You can easily program your phone and computer to update automatically, effectively managing the patches for you.
 Here are instructions for iPhones and phones using Android and Microsoft operating systems.